Adwai-T/Notes/Java/Spring.md

 Hibernate uses JDBC(Java Database Connectivity) in the background to communicate with the database in the background.

+Hibernate is an implementation of the JPA specification.
+JPA is a API specification while Hibernate is a framework that implements JPA specifications.

 ### Basic concepts

 #### Session